cmsS62/Spring-2018/_posts/2018-02-14-cavs-commentary-from-digital-memory-and-the-archive.md

 category: commentary
 title: CAVS / Commentary from Digital Memory and the Archive
 ---
-## CAVS / Commentary from Digital Memory and the Archive
 ### Center for Advanced Visual Studies - Special Collection
 [Center for Advanced Visual Studies - Special Collection](http://act.mit.edu/cavs/)